anshdeep0504/Nexus/README.md

 ## 🌟 Introduction
-Vetra is an AI-powered marketing automation platform that transforms your marketing workflow in seconds.
+Nexus is an AI-powered marketing automation platform that transforms your marketing workflow in seconds.
 Built with modern technologies, it offers a sleek interface for managing marketing campaigns, content generation, and performance analytics.